lagom/lagom/docs/manual/common/guide/devmode/KafkaServer.md

 # Kafka Server

-By default, Lagom services needing to share information between each others use Kafka as a message broker.
-In a microservice architecture, using a message broker is paramount to avoid coupling services too strongly.
-Therefore, for conveniency, we have embedded a Kafka server in the development environment, so that you don't have to worry about installing it.
+By default, Lagom services that need to share information between each others use Kafka as a message broker.
+In a microservice architecture, usage of a message broker ensures that the services are not strongly coupled with each other.
+Therefore, for convenience, we have embedded a Kafka server in the development environment, so that you don't have to worry about installing it.
 There are a number of settings and tasks available to tune the Kafka server to your liking, let's explore them:

 ## Default port